Axial Anomalies of Maximally Supersymmetric Tensor Theories: Batalin–Vilkovisky (BV) field-antifield formalism

 \section{Batalin–Vilkovisky (BV) field-antifield formalism}

 The Batalin–Vilkovisky (BV) field-antifield formalism \cite{Batalin:1981jr,Batalin:1984jr} provides a systematic way of quantizing gauge systems that are in general very involved.
 Due to our interests and purpose, we give a compact review of only the BV-quantisation algorithm for first-stage reducible theories, and the notation and conventions mostly follow the comprehensive reviews \cite{Gomis:1994he,Henneaux:1992ig}.
 A detailed and complete discussion on applying this formalism to the exotic gravitino $\psi_{\mu\nu}$ can be found in \cite{Lekeu:2021oti}. \paragraph{Gauge structure of first-stage reducible system.} Let $\varphi^i$ denote the dynamical field variables in our theory.
 Our starting point is an action $S_0[\varphi^i]$ which is invariant under $m$ gauge invariances $\delta \varphi^i = R^i_\alpha \Lambda^\alpha$ with generator $R^i_\alpha$ and parameter $\Lambda^\alpha$.
-Furthermore, we demand that the above gauge transformations to be invariant under $n$ (reducibility) `gauge-for-gauge' transformations $\delta \Lambda^\alpha = Z^\alpha_a \lambda^a$, and we assume that there are \emph{no} further reducibilities. \\ In other words, this reducible gauge invariance is equivalent to the following statements
+Furthermore, we demand that the above gauge transformations to be invariant under $n$ (reducibility) `gauge-for-gauge' transformations $\delta \Lambda^\alpha = Z^\alpha_a \lambda^a$, and we assume that there are \emph{no} further reducibilities.